Ahmed-Nadeem-Malik/Movie-Recommendation-System/README.md

 - **Smart Search:** Type movie titles with fuzzy matching and typo tolerance
 - **Content-Based Recommendations:** Get similar movies using TF-IDF and cosine similarity
+- **Movie Posters:** Real poster images from OMDB API with fallback placeholders
+- **IMDb Integration:** Direct links to movie pages on IMDb
 - **Real-time Results:** Debounced search with caching for optimal performance
 - **Responsive Design:** Works on desktop and mobile devices
 - **Production Deployment:** Backend on Fly.io, Frontend on Vercel